sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 - Go to **Settings → Player → External Player** and select **VLC** or **MX Player**.
 - Return to the content and try playing it again.

-**Step 2 — Check audio output settings** [Android TV Only]
+**Step 2 — Adjust audio decoding settings** [Android TV Only]

-If video plays but there is no audio, your audio output mode may not be compatible with the stream.
+If video plays but there is no audio, or dialogue is inaudible beneath loud effects:

+- Go to **Settings → Player → Subtitle and Audio → Audio Settings** and enable **Enable Downmix**.
+This converts multichannel surround audio (5.1 or 7.1) into stereo, which resolves cases where the center dialogue channel is effectively silent on stereo setups.
+- If you are connecting your TV to a sound system via an **optical/SPDIF cable**, go to **Settings → Player → Advanced Processing & Decoding** and enable **Force AC-3 Transcoding (Optical/SPDIF)**.
+Optical connections have a strict bandwidth limit and cannot carry modern uncompressed formats like TrueHD or DTS-HD.
+This setting transcodes them to Dolby Digital 5.1 in real-time so your receiver can decode them.
+- Confirm your TV or receiver is not muted and is not set to an audio format your hardware does not support.

+**Step 3 — Fix distorted colors (green or purple screen)**

+If video plays but with obviously wrong colors — a green tint, purple cast, or a completely washed-out image — your content is likely Dolby Vision Profile 7 (DV7), which many devices cannot natively decode.

-- Go to **Settings → Player → Audio** and try changing between **Stereo**, **Surround (Passthrough)**, ect.
+- Go to **Settings → Player → Advanced Processing & Decoding** and enable **DV7 - HEVC Fallback**.
+This strips the unreadable Dolby Vision layer and maps the video down to standard HEVC (H.265), restoring correct colors.
-- If you are on a TV, check that your HDMI cable supports audio return (ARC/eARC) and that the TV's audio settings are not muted or set to an unsupported format.
+- If you are on Android TV and seeing issues specifically with DV5 content, you can additionally try enabling **Convert DV5 to DV8.1** in the same menu.

-**Step 3 — Try a different stream**
+**Step 4 — Try a different stream**

 Sometimes a specific stream file is malformed.
 Use the stream picker (available during playback) to select an alternate source for the same content.